 4 Elements to Include in Your Cope Ahead Plan:

-At any family gathering there is typically one family member you can rely on for the inappropriate or uncomfortable comment.
+- Make a plan.
+At any family gathering, there is typically one family member you can rely on for the inappropriate or uncomfortable comment.
 Anticipate it and plan for how you’re going to handle it.
 Remember, it’s important to keep your safety at the forefront of your decisions.
-Sometimes standing up for your community feels like the “right” thing to do, but it may not be the safest for that situation.
+Sometimes, standing up for your community feels like the “right” thing to do, but it may not be the safest for that situation.

-Sometimes, despite all your planning things just don’t work out.
+- Plan your escape.
+Sometimes, despite all your planning, things don’t work out.
 In this case, you may need to leave the gathering for your own safety and/or mental health.
 Drive yourself to the family gathering so that you can leave on your own accord.
 If you can’t physically leave, identify a place in the house or nearby that you can go to get privacy and collect your thoughts.

-However and with whoever you celebrate this season, we wish you a happy and safe holidays!
+However and with whoever you celebrate this season, we wish you happy and safe holidays!